steven-varga/h5cpp-doc/docs/architecture.md

 **Design criteria**
 - All HDF5 CAPI calls are checked with the only exception of `H5Lexists` where the failure carries information, that the path does not exist yet.
 - Callbacks of CAPI routines doesn't throw any exceptions, honoring the HDF5 CAPI contract, hence allowing the CAPI call to clean up
-- Error messages currently are collected in `H5Eall.hpp` may be customized
+- Error messages currently are collected in `H5Eall.hpp` and may be customized
 - Thrown exceptions are hierarchical
-- Only RAII capable/wrapped objects used, guaranteed cleanup through stack unrolling
+- Only RAII capable/wrapped objects are used, and are guaranteed to clean up through stack unrolling

-Exception hierarchy is embedded in namespaces, the chart should be interpreted as tree, for instance a file create exception is
+The exception hierarchy is embedded in namespaces, the chart should be interpreted as a tree, for instance a file create exception is
 `h5::error::io::file::create`.
-Keep in mind [namespace aliasing][3] allow you customization should you find the long names inconvenient:
+Keep [namespace aliasing][3] in mind, which allows you to customize these matters, should you find the long names inconvenient:
 ```cpp
 using file_error = h5::error::io::file
 try{